Choosing the Right Work Chair: A Comprehensive Guide

 About the author:

-The work you do determines the type of chair you need
+The work you do influences what chair you need!

 features of a good ergonomic chair can reduce the health risks of sitting too much

-Good ergonomic work chairs have the following adjustments:
+Good ergonomic work chairs should have the following adjustable features:

 seat height adjustment